YextSolutions/salesforce-leadgen-chat-starter-template/README.md

 ## **Overview**

-_The Salesforce Lead Gen Chat Starter Template includes an example Chat configuration that will gather contact information for prospects interested in a demo and create a new contact in Salesforce._
+_The Salesforce Lead Gen Chat Starter Template includes an example Chat configuration that will gather contact information for prospects interested in a demo and create a new lead in Salesforce._

 ## **What’s Included**

 ### Chat

-This template includes a Chat configuration focused on gathering contact information and creating contacts in Salesforce for prospects interested in a product demo.
+This template includes a Chat configuration focused on gathering contact information and creating leads in Salesforce for prospects interested in a product demo.

 ### Plugins

-This template includes a plugin with a custom typescript function to handle the programmatic creation of contacts in Salesforce.
+This template includes a plugin with a custom typescript function to handle the programmatic creation of leads in Salesforce.

 ## **Installation Guide**